Monuments in St Martin's Church, Ruislip, Middlesex

 on a black backing, with upper and lower shelf; at the top is a small lantern in high relief on an eared backing; at the base,

 a shallow stone apron bearing coat of arms and two crossed branches, and with two small dependent brackets.
+More on white-on-black panel monuments on this page.

 - Martha Lewis, d.1819, and husband Revd Daniel Carter Lewis, vicar, d.1834.
 Pale panel with shelf and feet